 The aquarium is located right on the embarcadero.
 There is also a gift shop, and an actual aquarium with a variety of ocean species on display.

 As of April 30th, 2018, the sea lions are no longer at this aquarium.
 The city decided not to renew the 50 year lease for the business, so they were forced to give them up.
 The sea lions are in safe hands with another organization.
 With so much controversy with the sea lions, it's no surprise the city didn't want to deal with it.
 However, some of the sea lions lived longer in captivity than they would have out in the wild.
 They were also born into captivity, so they wouldn't have survived in the wild either way.

 It's expected another business will take over the location, with a bigger, better aquarium.
 The Morro Bay Aquarium will move to another location, but just as a gift shop.
-While their current aquarium may receive an update, it's not expected to be there by the end of the year.
+There is no word on when this new aquarium will open.

 Morro Bay Beaches

 When considering vacationing at Morro Bay, one thing you must consider are the beaches:

 - The beaches aren't as big as other beaches.
 This isn't necessarily a bad thing.
 They do get packed during the summer, but not so much as the winter.
 No matter the season, you will usually find room to enjoy yourself on the beach.

 - The majority of the beaches are around Morro Rock.
 This gives a unique view while on the beach, since Morro Rock is a landmark that is visible from any beach while in Morro Bay.
 It's quite a sight when you are up close to it.

 - There are a lot of activities you can do on the beach.
 The weather is great for flying kites, surfing, bodyboarding, or just relaxing on the sand.
 The beach is quite clean, as I have never seen a broken bottle or litter around, even during peak times of the year.

 Beaches In and Around Morro Bay